-My response: There are a few issues you want need to deal with if using a larger compressor, but essentially the answer is yes.
+Answer: There are a few issues you want need to deal with if using a larger compressor, but essentially the answer is yes.

 You first need to determine the pressure and flow requirements of the air brush.
 Then you will regulate the pressure to the correct pressure level.
 If the flow rate from the larger compressor is too great, put a needle valve in the line before the gun but upstream from the regulator to throttle the flow to the correct levels for the paint gun.